lukasmartinelli-alt/classify/README.md

 <img align="right" alt="Classification of many values" src="classification.png" />

-A YAML format for [classification](https://en.wikipedia.org/wiki/Classification) of scalar values.
+A YAML format for [classification](https://en.wikipedia.org/wiki/Classification) of single values.
-A Python compiler will produce a classification function in `Python` and `SQL` for the given YAML format.
+The `classify.py` Python program will produce a classification function for various language targets for the given YAML format.

-This approach is for the use case in [osm2vectortiles](github.com/osm2vectortiles/osm2vectortiles) where many values need to be reduced to a single value.
+This approach is used in [osm2vectortiles](github.com/osm2vectortiles/osm2vectortiles) where we categorize OpenStreetMap values into different feature classes and icons.

 ## Get started

-You need to have Python installed on your system.
+You need to have Python 2 or Python 3 installed on your system.

 ```
 git clone https://github.com/lukasmartinelli/classify.git